 A. Rule infractions are generally divided into three categories.
-These are (1) work performance, (2) conduct, and (3) attendance.
-The maximum number of oral reminders that may be active at one time is three (3), and these must be in different categories.
-Should another performance problem occur in a category where there is already an active oral reminder, the discipline step must escalate to a higher level of seriousness; usually a written reminder.
-The maximum number of written reminders that may be active at one time is two (2), and these must be in different categories.
-Should another performance problem occur in a category where there is already an active oral reminder.
-The maximum number of written reminders that may be active at one time is two (2), and these must be in different categories.
+These are (1) work performance, (2) conduct and (3) attendance.
+The maximum number of oral reminders that may be active at one time is three (3) and these must be in different categories.
+Should another performance problem occur in a category where there is already anactive oral reminder, the discipline step must escalate to a higher level of seriousness, usually a written reminder.
+The maximum number of written reminders that may be active at one time is two (2) and these must be in different categories.
 Should another performance problem occur in a category where there is already an active written reminder, the discipline step must escalate to a DML.